-こねこのスタジオ - Koneko no studio, there is no business like show business.
-The tiny kitten from the film "Koneko no Rakugai" has come a long way.
+こねこのスタジオ - Koneko no studio, the tiny kitten from the film "Koneko no Rakugai" has come a long way.
 Two years ago, in 1957, he smeared on a house wall, but now, two years later, he is already filming.
-Again, there is a colourful hustle and bustle of the kitten and its mice-friends.
+There is no business like show business and again, there is a colourful hustle and bustle of the kitten and its mice friends.

 The characteristics of the characters have changed slightly.
 The kitten "Koneko" simply has become more cunning.
 Instead of complaining about it, he solved the practical difficulties by building a fully automatic studio, even the actors are replaced by robots that work better.
 But the two mice - also clever - are not prepared to accept that, and instead began to secretly sabotage modern technology.